hbctraining/DGE_workshop/lessons/09b_sleuth.md

   <img src="../img/sleuth_pca_variance.png" width="500"/>
 </p>

-The heatmap plot is shaded with the Jensen-Shannon divergence values.
-Therefore, lower divergence values represent samples that are more similar to each other.
+**Heatmap:** The heatmap plot is shaded with the Jensen-Shannon divergence values.
+Therefore, **lower divergence values represent samples that are more similar to each other**.

 ```r
 plot_sample_heatmap(oe)